Skip to Main Content

 Employers own copyright of the work of their employees, unless there is an agreement to the contrary.

-Copyright of original work produced by UC staff is owned by the lecturer or by the University.
+At UC, the University has such an agreement with staff (see Section 2 of the UC Intellectual Property Policy (PDF).
+Copyright of original work produced by UC staff is owned by the lecturer or the University.
 This material can be used in teaching, on LEARN, or in lecture recordings.
-A statement asserting copyright over the content should be made accordingly.
+A statement asserting copyright should be made which can also prevent misuse :

 • Copyright may be assigned by contract, e.g. by an author to a publisher.